-‘It Was Washington Against New Zealand’: Hardik Pandya heaps praise on Sundar after IND vs NZ 1st T20I
+‘It was Washington against New Zealand’: Hardik Pandya heaps praise on Sundar after IND vs NZ 1st T20I

 Sundar’s 50 included five fours and three sixes, but his maiden T20 half-century off 25 balls could only reduce New Zealand’s winning margin.

-Pandya, the Indian captain, praised Washington Sundar’s all-round effort and said, “The way he bowled, batted, and fielded, it was Washington against New Zealand today.”
+After the match, skipper Pandya praised Sundar’s all-round effort and said, “The way he bowled, batted, and fielded, it was Washington against New Zealand today.”

 “We needed someone who can bat and bowl, gives us a lot of confidence, and if he and Axar can continue the way they are, it will help the Indian cricket a lot,” Pandya was quoted as saying in the post-match presentation.